yayazen/upec-cloud-practicals/exercises/01-simple-pod/README.md

 kubectl get pod/simple-pod-nginx -o jsonpath='{.status.podIP}'
 ```

-You can also show the logs from the containered application once its running.
+You can also print the logs from the containered application.
 ```bash
 kubectl logs pod/simple-pod-nginx
 ```